A Robust Method for Shift Detection in Time Series: Main Mathematical Results

-In the present paper, we follow a more classical approach that has been used already by Billingsley (1968) and Ibragimov and Linnik (1971).
-We assume that the noise process $(Y_i)_{i\geq 1}$ is near epoch dependent (NED) on an absolutely regular process.
+We derive the asymptotic results in this paper under the assumption of short range dependence.
+In the literature, there is a wide range of notions for this.
+We follow an approach used already by \citet{billingsley1968} and \citet{ibragimov1971} and assume that the noise process $(Y_i:\ {i\in \Z})$ is near epoch dependent on an absolutely regular process.

 \begin{definition} (i) Let $\A,\B\subset \F$ be two $\sigma$-fields on the probability space $(\Omega,\F,P)$.
 We define the absolute regularity coefficient $\beta(\A,\B)$ by